JoaoGuilhermeLW/100-Days-of-Code/log.md

 **Thoughts:** Well, i think i was right.
 Ruby is sweety.
 I'm impress how fast i like this language.
 Even the "hard" things to understand i got it quickly due to the syntax and how i feel good when i'm into coding.
 What agony delight shall we inflict? --Thresh

 ### Day 04: June 24, 2021

+`Today's Progress`: I learned about procs (interesting feature btw), blocs and how to handle files in Ruby.
+I did some exercises to pratice.

+`Thoughts:` It's coming...
+I already started racking my brain with this exercises.
+I know i know, no pain no gain.
+So, let's keep going.